Can you smell or see smoke?

 Shires, highways and unallocated crown land

-There are a number of ways DFES, local government, DEC and other agencies manage vegetation on land that is not privately owned.
+There are a number of ways DFES, local government, DPAW and other agencies manage vegetation on land that is not privately owned.
 This includes introducing fire management plans, vegetation management strategies, fire breaks and controlled burning.

 These types of controlled burns are carried out under supervision along road and highway verges, on around Unallocated Crown Land and reserves which may be near residential areas.

 By reducing fuel loads, controlled burns help to protect the environment, wildlife, ecosystems, life and property from the impact of future bushfires.
 The aim is to produce a cool burn that does not damage the foliage of trees.